 Each campus parking lot is patrolled on a continuous, variable route.
 The routes ensure each parking area is patrolled multiple times each day in order to provide consistent enforcement.
 In addition, traditional parking enforcement (e.g., officers on foot) monitor safety concerns, reserved spaces, disabled spaces, no parking zones, etc.

 Why are citations given?

 Citations are issued for violation of parking regulations on campus.
-Citations are most commonly issued for: parking in a reserved space without proper permit, parking without a permit, parking with an expired permit, parking in an "R" space with a "W" permit, parking on lawns, landscapes or sidewalks, parking in a "No Parking" or non-designated parking area, and parking in a fire lane.
+Citations are most commonly issued for parking in a reserved space without a proper permit, parking without a permit, parking with an expired permit, parking in an "R" space with a "W" permit, parking on lawns, landscapes, or sidewalks, parking in a "No Parking" or non-designated parking area, and parking in a fire lane.
 For complete parking regulations, click here

 How do I pay a citation?

 I want to appeal a citation I received.
 What do I do?

 To appeal a citation, go to the Citations page